Native to (or naturalized in) Oregon:

 - Windy CityTM (syn.'Tures') - few fruit, oval habit, strong central leader, fall color burgundy to reddish-orange, with gold and yellow accents.

-- Corvallis, Central Park: a single tree on the northwest portion along Monroe Ave.
-(Autumn Purple®), also on 3rd St. between Adams and Washington (Autumn Purple®).
+- Corvallis: north side of Central Park on Monroe Ave; also on 3rd St. between Adams and Washington Ave (both Autumn Purple®).